ttoe-dj/ttoe-dj.github.io/_pages/clues.md

 ## Evidence

-Where would theory-distinguishing empirical evidences for quantum gravity come from?
+Where would theory-distinguishing empirical evidences come from?

 {% tabs evidence %}